Category: Uncategorized

 Bad News: Most clients aren’t capable of executing a referral.

 Armed with this information, Dan Allison designed a comfortable process for advisors that creates clients who are both willing and able to refer.
+And once you combine the two, the referral floodgates are opened and the trajectory of your business will never be the same.

 • The 5 characteristics for creating clients that are willing and able to refer